greenelab/deep-review/sections/06_discussion.md

 *TODO: Write the transition once more of the Discussion section has been fleshed out.*

-### Code, data, and model sharing
+### Data, code, and model sharing

-In addition to methodological improvements, a robust culture of data sharing - and in particular the sharing of high-quality labeled datasets - would do much to speed advances in this domain.
-The cultural barriers are perhaps best captured by the implications of using the term "research parasite" to describe scientists who use data from other researchers [@doi:10.1056/NEJMe1516564].
+A robust culture of data, code, and model sharing would do much to speed advances in this domain.
+The cultural barriers of data sharing in particular are perhaps best captured by the implications of using the term "research parasite" to describe scientists who use data from other researchers [@doi:10.1056/NEJMe1516564].
 In short, a field that honors only discoveries and not the hard work of generating useful data will have difficulty encouraging scientists to share their hard-won data.
 Unfortunately, it's precisely those data that would help to power deep learning in the domain.
-Though not a methodological consideration, efforts are underway to recognize those who promote an ecosystem of rigorous sharing and analysis [@doi:10.1038/ng.3830].
+Efforts are underway to recognize those who promote an ecosystem of rigorous sharing and analysis [@doi:10.1038/ng.3830].
+The sharing of high-quality, labeled datasets will be especially valuable.
+In addition, researchers who invest time to preprocess datasets to be suitable for deep learning can make the preprocessing code (e.g., Basset [@tag:Kelley2016_basset]) and cleaned data (e.g., MoleculeNet [@tag:Wu2017_molecule_net]) publicly available to catalyze  further research.
+As discussed in the Categorize section, there are complex privacy and legal issues involved in sharing patient data and deep learning models trained with it as well as recent techniques to mitigate these concerns.
+Furthermore, in some domains, some of the best training data has been generated privately, for example, high-throughput chemical screening at pharmaceutical companies, and there is little expectation or incentive for this data to be shared. `TODO: this last line is fairly pessimistic, is there something better to say?`

 *Reproducibiliy is important for science to progress.
 In the context of deep learning applied to advance human healthcare, does reproducibility have